 Family Immigration Attorney in Boston

-1. What does it mean to be an immediate relative of a U.S citizen?
-It means that there is an unlimited amount of immigrant visas available to you, i.e., you will likely not have to wait for an immigrant visa to become available to you.
+1. Immediate Relatives.
+“Immediate relatives” include parents, spouses, and unmarried children under the age of 21 of U.S. citizens.
+To be an immediate relative of a U.S citizen means that there is an unlimited number of immigrant visas available to the petitioner.
+In other words, you will likely not have to wait for an immigrant visa to become available to you.

-• Spouses and unmarried children under 21 of legal permanent residents
+• Spouses and unmarried children (under age 21) of legal permanent residents

 • Unmarried sons and daughters over 21 of U.S. citizens